The Public-Private Partnership Law Review: United Kingdom

 As projects are long term, the contract usually will include a change mechanism to address changes to the requirements during the life of the project.

-PFI/PF2 project contracts usually cover three main changes:
+PFI/PF2 project contracts usually cover three main changes concerning:

-- change in capacity of the asset or service; and
+- capacity of the asset or service; and

-- change in the specification and standards of the service.
+- the specification and standards of the service.

-If the contractor wishes to amend project and finance documents (including the contractor's supporting project contracts), the authority's consent will be required, although certain minor changes may only require notification to the authority once they have been made.
+If the contractor wishes to amend project and finance documents, the authority's consent will be required, although certain minor changes may only require notification to the authority once they have been made.

 Changes are priced and agreed in accordance with the change mechanism, which will usually provide for an independent determination to resolve any disagreements between the parties.